 Unless approved as stated above, students in debt to Shawnee Community College for any amount will not be allowed to register and retain scheduled classes.
-Transcripts will be withheld.

-STUDENT DEBT TO THE COLLEGE (Policy No. 7330)
+STUDENT DEBT TO THE COLLEGE (A5000.95)

-When any student owes money to the College for any reason, including, but not limited to tuition, laboratory fees, library charges (overdue books, and other use charges) and that student does not pay the debt by the prescribed time, his/her permanent transcripts will be withheld until all such obligations have been met.
+When any student owes money to the College for any reason, including, but not limited to tuition, laboratory fees, library charges (overdue books, and other use charges) and that student does not pay the debt by the prescribed time, students will not be allowed to register for future semesters until all obligations have been met.